-3.1 Rheem will repair or replace a faulty component of your water heater if it fails to operate in accordance with its specifications as follows:
+3.1 Rheem will repair or replace a faulty component of your unit if it fails to operate in accordance with its specifications as follows:

-What components are covered The period from the date of installation in which the fault must appear in order to be covered What coverage you receive 613, 616 series 050, 315 mode els All components Year 1 Repair and/or replacement of the faulty component, free of charge, including labour.
-The cylinder (if the water heater is installed in a single-family domestic dwelling with a thermostat setting below 76°C) Years 2 to 5 Repair and / or replacement of the cylinder, free of charge, including labour.
+What components are covered The period from the date of installation in which the fault must appear in order to be covered What coverage you receive 312025 model All components Year 1 Repair and/or replacement of the faulty component, free of charge, including labour.
+The cylinder (if the water heater is installed in a single-family domestic dwelling) Years 2 to 5 Repair and / or replacement of the cylinder, free of charge, including labour.
 Years 6 to 10 Replacement cylinder, free of charge.
 Installation and repair labour costs are the responsibility of the owner.
-The cylinder (if the water heater is not installed in a single-family domestic dwelling with a thermostat setting below 76°C) Years 2 to 5 Replacement cylinder, free of charge.
+The cylinder (if the water heater is not installed in a single-family domestic dwelling) Years 2 & 3 Replacement cylinder, free of charge.
 Installation and repair labour costs are the responsibility of the owner.